Q: Do You Use the Blog as a source of any kind of income?

 Q: Are you the economist Lawrence White (or Larry White) from George Mason University?

 A: No. I became aware that some might be confused that I am that Larry White.
 I apologize for anyone who might have thought that.
 That Larry White is a true expert with an extensive background in economics.
 I am not.
 I write this blog from the perspective of a non expert attempting to learn about these issues and encourage the average person to think about them.
+I did have the priviledge of having a brief email exchange with Dr. White while working this article to feature his ideas on the gold standard.

 Q: What is your background?